 We also rely on people who have recently walked the track, or sections of it, to provide feedback on track conditions.
 You can do this by submitting feedback below.

 It is always best to contact regional visitor centres throughout the Alps prior to your walk to obtain the very latest track status information.
+Areas of the track are sometimes closed for maintenance, bushfires or other emergencies.

 The following websites contain up to date information on the AAWT and are good locations for more first hand information on the track.